 Left: Mick with Paul Bowles, 1989.
 Right: Brion Gysin and William Burroughs.

 Of course Indian music was in the air by the 60s, and the spirit of experimentation also led to Brian Jones’s first trip in 1968 to the “Master Musicians of Jajouka” in the mountains of north Morocco.
-Early beneficiaries of the World Music craze long before the label had been invented, they were already playing for beat audiences in the 1950s, who were drawn by the likes of Brion Gysin and William Burroughs—and notably Paul Bowles, brilliant documenter of Moroccan music and culture.
+Early beneficiaries of the World Music craze long before the label had been invented, they were already playing for beat audiences in the 1950s, who were drawn by the likes of Brion Gysin and William Burroughs—and notably Paul Bowles, long-term resident of Tangier.
 Later, inevitably, schisms appeared in the village along with global fame.
 The wiki article, and this Songlines introduction, have useful links.
 If only this had led to wider appreciation of shawm music further afield…

 Here’s the first of three parts from a 1989 Arena documentary, including Mick chatting with Paul Bowles: